-Six Health Equity Fellows will be chosen to serve during the 2022-2023 academic year.
-If selected, students will receive a $1,000 stipend from the College to support them in their work.
-Fellows also receive a faculty mentor and will participate in a peer learning community as a cohort.
-Final projects will be presented in a symposium held April 2023.
-Please submit an application by 5pm on September 2, 2022 for full consideration.
+The Health Equity Fellows Program accepts applications during the Fall semester of each year.
+If selected, students receive a $1,000 stipend from the College to support them in their work.
+Fellows also receive a faculty mentor and participate in a peer learning community as a cohort.
+Applications are typically due by mid-September of the Fall semester.

-- Vanessa Diokpara, MPH candidate, health policy & management concentration
+- Vanessa Diokpara, MPH candidate, Health Policy & Management, worked with East Point;

-- Leila Farist, MPH candidate, epidemiology & biostatistics concentration
+- Leila Farist, MPH candidate, Epidemiology, worked with Hiawassee;

-- Pryce Nwabude, MPH candidate, health policy & management concentration
+- Pryce Nwabude, MPH candidate, Health Policy & Management, worked with Tifton;

 Inaugural 2021 Class of Health Equity Fellows –

-- Kenya Murray, PhD student, working in Fitzgerald with Dr. Juliet Sekandi
+- Kenya Murray, PhD student, Epidemiology & Biostatistics, worked with Fitzgerald;

-- Amber Bullard, Health Promotion and Behavior undergraduate student, working in College Park with Dr. Christina Proctor
+- Amber Bullard, undergraduate student, Health Promotion and Behavior, worked in College Park;

-- Jennifer Quezada, Health Promotion and Behavior undergraduate student working in Moultrie with Dr. Bob Galen
+- Jennifer Quezada, undergraduate student, Health Promotion and Behavior, worked in Moultrie.